How to Makeover That Boring Bedside Table

 Safety First

 Before getting started on the details, let me say to be sure to wear heavy duty chemical-resistant gloves when using paint stripper.
 It will burn your skin.
 Also, work in a well-ventilated area and wear a chemical filter mask.
-Always follow the safety instructions that come on whatever products you purchase.
+Always follow the safety instructions that come with whatever products you purchase.
 I want to be clear that I didn't buy either the gloves or chemical mask from Amazon.
 I think I picked up both at Lowe's a while back.
 Just giving you an example visual since I don't have a picture.

 LESSON LEARNED: Also, don't be stingy with it.
 Paint on a nice thick layer all over your piece with a cheapo paintbrush.
 It's more trouble than it's worth to try to clean the paintbrush when you're using stripper, so just plan to toss it after.
 I keep a stash of paint brushes from the dollar store for just this kind of project.

-I did take pictures of this part of the process but evidently deleted them.
+I did take pictures of this part of the process, but evidently deleted them.
 I'm sorry.
 To make up for it, here's a picture of an indignant bear.
 You're welcome.

 Moving on...